 Of course, you are expected to obey the Student Academic Honesty Code.

 See the schedule page for the assignments.
 Assignments will be announced as the term progresses.

 Most of your written work will be proofs.
-Proofs are expected to be complete and correct--but not necessarily the first time!
+Proofs are expected to be complete and correct?but not necessarily the first time!
 I allow a total of 4 (four) submissions of each proof.
-That gives you three rewrites; you have 3 (or 4) weeks (from the due date) to complete them.
+That gives you three rewrites.
 I will return your work to you with the first major error indicated.
 You will have to figure out what's wrong and fix it.
 Come to talk with me if you get stuck; I encourage that.

 I also expect the proofs to be well written.
 Writing matters: not only because this is a Writing course, but because correct math must be written clearly and precisely.